rushter/hexora/README.md

 - Use `--min-confidence` to focus on high-confidence findings only.

 Confidence indicates how a certain piece of code is malicious.
-Some of the libraries are used for legit purposes, and it's hard to distinguish legit use-cases from malicious ones.
+Some libraries or code snippets are used for legit purposes, and it's hard to distinguish legit use-cases from malicious ones.
-That's why some of the matches have a low confidence level.
+That's why some matches have a low confidence level.

 ## Usage in Python